What Is Known So Far?

 If promissory notes issued by 1st Global Capital or 1st West Capital were recommended to you by a Financial Advisor, Investment Advisor, Brokerage Firm, Insurance Agent or financial services industry professional, you may be able to pursue claims against those individuals and entities to recover the entirety of your investment losses.
 The claims may be pursued in FINRA arbitration, arbitration through another forum or, in the absence of an arbitration agreement, in court.

-If you or someone you know were sold promissory notes issued by 1st Global Capital or 1st West Capital, and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at email@example.com to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know were sold promissory notes issued by 1st Global Capital or 1st West Capital, and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.